SkretasLab/ProteoSeeker/README.md

 ./installation/docker_bindmount_setup.sh
 ~~~

 <p align="justify">Then run ProteoSeeker in a Docker container based on one of the parameter files.
-The following script will run ProteoSeeker in a Docker container of the <strong>main</strong>strong> image, in interactive mode so the user can observe the stages of the pipeline being run.
+The following script will run ProteoSeeker, in a Docker container of the <strong>main</strong> image, in interactive mode so the user can observe the stages of the pipeline being run.
+To run one of the commands of the file below for the light image, change "proteoseeker:main" to "proteoseeker:light" in the same command.
 The analyses to be performed by ProteoSeeker based on the template file corresponding to your selection are explained above in the table.</p>

 ~~~bash
 ./docker_bind_run_proteoseeker.sh